Russian Photography Before 1917

 In the early years of the development of photography (then daguerreotype), shooting was mainly carried out by wealthy people, as it was an expensive undertaking.

-Photography in russia in 19 century
+Photography of Russian people in russia of 19 century

 An important event in the development of art photography in Russia was the opening of the first “art cabinet” for portrait photography in June 1840.
 The first photographic studios were rooms with one or more pinhole cameras.
 Degerotypes could be either small to insert them into medallions, or large.
 Exposure during shooting lasted in clear weather for several seconds, in overcast – up to half a minute.